Alison Roman’s Salted Butter Chocolate Chip Shortbread Cookies

 Instructions

-• Using a stand mixer with the paddle attachment, beat the butter, two sugars and vanilla on medium until light and fluffy (about 3 -5 minutes)
+• Using a stand mixer fitted with the paddle attachment, beat the butter, caster sugar, brown sugar, and vanilla on medium speed until light and fluffy, about 3 to 5 minutes.

-• Divide the dough and half and roll each half into a log shape of around 5 1/2 – 6cm / 2 1//4 inches in diameter.
+• Divide the dough in half.
+Roll each half into a log roughly 5.5 to 6 cm / 2¼ inches in diameter.

-• When you are ready to bake, preheat the oven to 180c/350F and line a large baking sheet with baking paper.
+• When ready to bake, preheat your oven to 180°C / 350°F and line a large baking sheet with baking paper.

-• Bake for 12-15 minutes and until the edges are just starting to turn brown.
+• Bake for 12 to 15 minutes until the edges are just beginning to turn golden brown.
+The centres will look slightly underdone, which is correct.
+They firm up as they cool.

 Notes